eloisebarrow/decoding_code/README.md

 ## Project Description

 Decoding Code is a study guide for software engineering students.
-On arriving at the site, users can browse
+On arriving at the site, users can browse all topics, or decks, and peruse one or more topics to study.
+Each deck has dedicated flashcards with a prompt on one side (a term or question) and an answer (definition or explanation) on the other side.

+For more in depth studying, users can create an account to save decks they want to revisit as well as create their own decks.

 Scope: